netpyoung/NF.Tool.UnityCompileCache/README.md

 # NF.Tool.UnityCompileCache

-This utility has been developed to streamline the execution of cache commands, aiming to reduce the lengthy build times associated with IL2CPP compilation.
+This utility has been developed to streamline the execution of cache commands, aiming to reduce the lengthy build times associated with IL2CPP compilation on Windows.

 - [repo](https://github.com/netpyoung/NF.Tool.UnityCompileCache/)
 - [doc](https://netpyoung.github.io/NF.Tool.UnityCompileCache)